Ahmed's career-best 5 RBIs lift D-backs past Rockies 9-8 - Philly

+Diamondbacks manager Torey Lovullo said Ahmed was hitting the ball well before he was hurt last year and those who discount his offense are wrong.

+"He's constantly working, constantly adjusting and preparing for moments like today," Lovullo said, "and he deserves a moment like today."

 Ahmed hit a three-run homer in Arizona's five-run first inning and an RBI single in the third.
-He added another run-scoring single off reliever Antonio Senzatela (0-1) in the fifth, giving the Diamondbacks an 8-7 lead after the Rockies had tied it with a five-run fourth against Robbie Ray.
+He added another run-scoring single off reliever Antonio Senzatela (0-1) in the fifth, giving the Diamondbacks an 8-7 lead after the Rockies had tied it with a five-run fourth.

+"Every game with the Rockies is a fight," Ahmed said.
+"No matter how man runs we're up we're never going to assume the game is over and we're always going to keep pushing runs across."

-Brad Boxberger pitched a scoreless ninth against the heart of the Rockies order for his first save as Arizona's new closer.
-It also was Boxberger's first save since 2015, when he led the American League with 41.
+Brad Boxberger pitched a scoreless ninth for his first save as Arizona's new closer, striking out Trevor Story and Carlos Gonzalez to end the game.
+It was Boxberger's first save since 2015, when he led the American League with 41.
+He has been slowed by injuries since then.

+He said he always knew he would get back in his old form.

+"There's always an end to everything," Boxberger said.
+"So it was just a matter of battling back and getting to where I need to be."

 Colorado trailed 7-2 after three innings but sent nine batters to the plate in the fourth.